Sealing A Criminal Case

-The closest thing to expungment that Idaho offers for cases that do not fall into one of the 3 categories listed above is sealing the records of a case.
+The closest thing to expungement that Idaho offers s sealing the records of a case.
 Physical and electronic records may be temporarily or permanently sealed or redacted by order of the court on a case-by-case basis.
 The party must file a motion to seal and then the court must hold a hearing on the motion to seal.
 In ruling on whether specific records should be disclosed, redacted, or sealed the court must determine and make a finding of fact as to whether the interest in privacy or public disclosure predominates.
 Before a court may enter an order redacting or sealing records, it must also make one or more of the following determinations in writing:

 - That the documents or materials contain highly intimate facts or statements, the publication of which would be highly objectionable to a reasonable person, or